-In these rapid processes, there is not enough time for the transfer of energy as heat to take place to or from the system.
+There is not enough time for energy transfer as heat to take place to or from the system in these rapid processes.

-In real devices (such as turbines, pumps, and compressors) heat losses and losses in the combustion process occur, but these losses are usually low in comparison to overall energy flow and we can approximate some thermodynamic processes by the adiabatic process.
+In real devices (such as turbines, pumps, and compressors), heat losses and losses in the combustion process occur.
+Still, these losses are usually low compared to overall energy flow, and we can approximate some thermodynamic processes by the adiabatic process.

 Adiabatic Process and the First Law

 For a closed system, we can write the first law of thermodynamics in terms of enthalpy:

 dH = dQ + Vdp

 In this equation, the term Vdp is a flow process work.
 This work, Vdp, is used for open flow systems like a turbine or a pump in which there is a “dp”, i.e., change in pressure.
 As can be seen, this form of the law simplifies the description of energy transfer.
 In an adiabatic process, the enthalpy change equals the flow process work done on or by the system:

 dH = Vdp → W = H2 – H1 → H2 – H1 = Cp (T2 – T1) (for an ideal gas)